lorensen/VTKExamples/src/VTKBook/10Chapter10.md

 The pipeline demonstrates some interesting tricks.
 The first three filters read CT data of the human head (i.e., using vtkImageReader), magnify the image by a factor of four (vtkImageMagnify), and then smooth the data (since magnification uses linear interpolation, introducing some sharp edges).
 The next filter actually computes the 2D gradient (vtkImageGradient), placing the x-y gradient components into its output.

 The next series of filters is where the fun begins.
 First, the data is converted to polar coordinates (vtkImageEuclideanToPolar).
-We use this filter because we want to operate in color HSV space (see “Color” on page 37).
+We use this filter because we want to operate in color HSV space (see ["Color"](/VTKBook/03Chapter3/#32-color) in [Chapter 3](/VTKBook/03Chapter3)).
 The image magnitude is to be mapped into saturation value, while the gradient direction is mapped into hue value (remember hue is represented as an angle on the HSV color wheel).
 The filter vtkImageConstantPad is used to add a third component to the data, since the gradient filter only generated two components, and we need three components to represent color.
 The vtkImageExtractComponents is used to rearrange the components into HSV order.
 Finally, the data is converted back into RGB color space with vtkImageHSVToRGB.
 (This is necessary because the image viewer expects RGB values.)

 **Image Warping**